History

 All students must pass examinations in at least one foreign language by the end of the first year.
 Students are urged to do everything in their power to acquire adequate linguistic training before they enter Yale and should at a minimum be prepared to be examined in at least one language upon arrival.
 Typical language requirements for major subfields are as follows:

-American One language relevant to the student’s research interests.
+American One language relevant to the student’s research interests approved by the adviser and DGS.

 Ancient German and either French or Italian and two ancient languages, one of which must be Greek or Latin and the second of which can be either the second classical language or another ancient language (e.g., Hebrew, Aramaic/Syriac, Demotic, Coptic, Classical Armenian, Sanskrit).